minagawah/express-react-svelte-webcomponent/README.md

 <a id="troubles"></a>
 ## 5. Troubles & Solutions

-Issues I encountered and their solutions.
+Issues I encountered, and possible solutions for them.

 <a id="troubles-webpack4-dynamic-import"></a>